cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 i.e. as $p_\vec{\mu} \equiv p(t_{\vec{\mu}}(\mathrm{data}) | \mathcal{M}_{\vec{\mu}})$.
 In other words, the observed and expected distributions of the test statistics are computed separately at each parameter point $\vec{x}$ being considered.

-#### Distributions of likelihood ratio test statistics
+#### Expected distributions of likelihood ratio test statistics

-Under appropriate conditions, the distribution of $t_\vec{\mu}$ can be approximated analytically, via [Wilks' Theorem](https://en.wikipedia.org/wiki/Wilks'_theorem) or other extensions of that work.
+Under [appropriate conditions](https://arxiv.org/abs/1911.10237), the distribution of $t_\vec{\mu}$ can be approximated analytically, via [Wilks' Theorem](https://en.wikipedia.org/wiki/Wilks'_theorem) or other extensions of that work.
 Then, the p-value of the observed test statistic can be calculated from the known form of the expected distribution.
-This is also true for a number of the other test statistics derived from the likelihood ratio.
+This is also true for a number of the other test statistics derived from the likelihood ratio, where [asymptotic approximations have been derived](https://arxiv.org/abs/1007.1727).

+Combine provides asymptotic methods, for [limit setting](/part3/commonstatsmethods/#asymptotic-frequentist-limits) and [significance tests](/part3/commonstatsmethods/#asymptotic-significances), which make used of these approximations for fast calculations.

 In the general case, however, the distribution of the test statistic is not known, and it must be estimated.
 Typically it is estimated by generating many sets of pseudo-data from the model and using the emprirical distribution of the test statistic.

-When the expected distribution is known, computation of the test results is typically much faster, which can be extremely beneficial.
-On the other hand, the expected distributions are all aproximations which are sufficiently good under appropriate conditions, and its important to ensure that these approximations work well for the case at hand.
+Combine provides methods for [limit setting](/part3/commonstatsmethods/#computing-limits-with-toys) and [significance tests](/part3/commonstatsmethods/#computing-significances-with-toys) which use pseudodata generation to estimate the expected test-statistic distributions, and therefore don't depend on the asymptotic approximation.
+Methods are also provided for [generating pseudodata](/part3/runningthetool/#toy-data-generation) without running a particular test, which can be saved and used for estimating expected distributions.

 ### Parameter Estimation using the likelihood ratio